brokiem/pmmp-plugin-builder-action/README.md

-## PMMP Plugin Builder (PHAR)
+# PMMP Plugin Builder (PHAR)

-You can make phar of your plugin and injecting virions with GitHub Actions
+With this github action script, you can make phar of your plugin and injecting virions with GitHub Actions easily. <br>
+This script aims for users who want to create phar on their private plugin because they can't use poggit to generate phar plugin.

-### How to use
+## How to use

-1. Create folder/directory ``.github/workflows``
+1. Create directory ``.github/workflows`` in your root repository
 2. Copy ``phar-build.yml`` from this repo to ``.github/workflows`` directory
-3. Create file ``.libraries.yml`` if you're using virion(s) and look at the example in this repo in the [.libraries.yml](https://github.com/brokiem/pm-plugin-builder-actions/blob/master/.libraries.yml) file
+3. Create file ``.libraries.yml`` if you're using virion(s) and then look at the example how to use it in this repo in the [.libraries.yml](https://github.com/brokiem/pm-plugin-builder-actions/blob/master/.libraries.yml) file
-4. Activate ``Actions`` on your plugin repo
+4. Activate ``Actions`` on your plugin repo if its disabled
-5. Trigger the actions
+5. Trigger the actions to execute the script
+6. Done.
+You should have the generated phar now 👍🏻 🌟

-### Examples
+## Examples

 - https://github.com/brokiem-pm-pl/PvPToggle/tree/pm4

-### Info
+## Information

-- If you don't want to make release the phar, you can delete ``prepare-release`` job.
+- If you don't want to create release for the phar, you can delete ``prepare-release`` job.
-- Download the generated phar from actions artifact
+- You can download the generated phar from actions artifact or repo release section
-- This phar-builder support any pocketmine version
+- This phar-builder support any pocketmine plugin version
 - You are free to modify anything from ``phar-build.yml``

-### Question?
+## Question?

-You can open issue to ask your question
+You can open issue to ask your question.